facebookresearch/PyTorch-BigGraph/torchbiggraph/examples/sql_end2end/README.md

 # SQL End to End Example

-This is intended as a simple end-to-end example of how to get your data into the format that PyTorch BigGraph expects using SQL.
+This is intended as a simple end-to-end example of how to get your a SQL edgelist table into the format that PyTorch BigGraph expects using SQL queries.
 It's implemented in SQLite for portability, but similar techniques scale to billions of edges using cloud databases such as BigQuery or SnowFlake.
 This pipeline can be split into three different components:

 1. Data preparation
 2. Data verification/checking